Subhashish-Mishra/flutter_ios_deploy_actions/README.md

 copy and add the output to secret `BUILD_PROVISIONING_PROFILE_BASE64`

+## Store other values to the github secrets

 #### For App store connect api key - .p8
 ```bash
 base64 AuthKey_123456WXYZ.p8